DiaLeor/wrangling/README.txt

     - Defining Strings: Single/Double & Esc Quotes - notes on how to string properly with '' "" and '\'' "\""

     - stringr Package - notes on the stringr package

-    - Case Study 1 - notes on some 'str_' functions

 -- string-p-2.R
-    -
+    - Case Study 1: US Murders - notes on some 'str_' functions

+    - Case Study 2: Reported Heights -

 -- string-p-3.R
     -